LearnFL/proj-article-reader/README.md

 <b>keywords</b>: list of keywords<br>

 <br>
 Passing all three keys is not a requirement.
 You can choose to pass only one or two of the keys if that works better for you.
-This gives you the flexibility to customize your experience and pick the keys that are most important to you..
+This gives you the flexibility to customize your experience and pick the keys that are most important to you.<br><br>

 ```
 params = {